dogweather/raspberry-pi-python-github-runner/README.md

 X86 binaries and doesn't work on ARM (Raspberry Pi).
 So, in the process of setting up a new Python app, I extracted this configuration.

-Check out [build logs like this one](https://github.com/dogweather/raspberry-pi-python-github-runner/runs/1212774604?check_suite_focus=true) in this repo's Actions tab for examples of runs on my Raspberry Pi.
+Check out [build logs like this one](https://github.com/dogweather/raspberry-pi-python-github-runner/runs/1212774604?check_suite_focus=true) for actual logs of Raspberry Pi runs.

 This is a minimal Python template application which runs several workflows: